Powering Mobility: Water and Your Daily Commute

 By the time you put gasoline into your car and drive 100 miles, you will have used 10.5 gallons of water (King, C.W., Webber, M.E., “Water Intensity of Transportation," Environmental Science and Technology.
 42(21): 7866-7872).
 Diesel is actually slightly less water intensive at 8 gallons per 100 miles driven.

-When gasoline is combined with the EPA-required 10% ethanol blend (meaning the ethanol is manufactured from irrigated corn), water usage skyrockets to 200 gallons of water for each 100 miles driven (GWPC, Matthew Mantell, P.E., “Deep Shale Natural Gas and Water Use”).
-Interestingly enough, the EPA is considering rules that would increase the percentage of ethanol blended with gasoline to 15%.
+When gasoline is combined with the EPA-required 10 percent ethanol blend (meaning the ethanol is manufactured from irrigated corn), water usage skyrockets to 200 gallons of water for each 100 miles driven (GWPC, Matthew Mantell, P.E., “Deep Shale Natural Gas and Water Use”).
+Interestingly enough, the EPA is considering rules that would increase the percentage of ethanol blended with gasoline to 15 percent.

 It is also interesting to note that electric cars use three times more water than gasoline powered cars.
 This is primarily due to increased water cooling of thermoelectric power plants that generate the electricity (King, C.W., Webber, M.E., “The Water Intensity of the Plugged In Automotive Economy,” Environmental Science and Technology.
 42(12): 4306-4311).
 It is not hugely detrimental that electric cars have a higher water usage; however, it is important to recognize the potential impact on regional water resources.